lucadealfaro/authorship-tracking/README.md

 If a sequence of tokens of length equal or greater than N has appeared before, it is attributed to its earliest occurrence.
 See the paper for details.

+The code works by building a trie-based representation of the whole history of the revisions, in an object of the class TextAttribution.
+Each time a new revision is passed to the object, the object updates its internal state and it computes the earliest attribution of the new revision, which can be then easily obtained.
+The object itself can be serialized (and de-serialized) using json-based methods.

+To avoid the representation of the whole past history from growing too much, we remove from the object the information about content that has been absent from revisions (a) for at least 90 days, and (b) for at least 100 revisions.
+These are configurable parameters.
+With these choices, for the Wikipedia, the serialization of the object has size typically between 10 and 20 times the size of a typical revision, even for pages with very long revision lists.
+See paper for detailed experimental results.

 ## How to use

 ```python